Taiwanese staff to leave Hong Kong office in 'one China' row | Law-Order

 Taiwanese staff working at the island's representative office in Hong Kong will begin leaving the Chinese-run city from Sunday, a senior official said, after the government there demanded its officials sign a document supporting Beijing's claim to Taiwan.
 Chinese-ruled Hong Kong has become another bone of contention between Taipei and Beijing, especially after Taiwan lambasted a security law imposed on Hong Kong by Beijing and began welcoming Hong Kongers to settle on the island.

-Lin Fei-fan, deputy secretary general of Taiwan's ruling Democratic Progressive Party, said only local staff would remain at the office.
-"This is because the Chinese Communist Party and the Hong Kong government continue to force our personnel stationed in Hong Kong to sign a 'one China commitment letter' to recognise 'one China'," he said on his Facebook page.
+Lin Fei-fan, deputy secretary-general of Taiwan's ruling Democratic Progressive Party, said only local staff would remain at the office.
+"This is because the Chinese Communist Party and the Hong Kong government continue to force our personnel stationed in Hong Kong to sign a 'one China commitment letter' to recognize 'one China," he said on his Facebook page.

 "As a political prerequisite for the visa renewal, we will of course not accept it!"
 China sees democratically-ruled Taiwan as part of "one China" and has never renounced the use of force to bring the island under its control.